-Literacy is a milestone in children’s development.
+Literacy is a milestone in children’s development and you are wondering at what age do kids start reading.
 Is your little one already at the right age to learn to read?

 Some children begin to read the first words when they are 4 years old, while others are still learning letters and will only start reading later, around 7 years old.
 During this phase, it is common for parents to be concerned with their children’s development.
 Comparisons often take place with classmates at school, or even between siblings, thinking that the child is running late or even that it may be too early to encourage them to start reading and writing.